raganwald/braythwayt.com/_posts/2013-02-17-a-drunken-walk.md

 ### a solution

 One possible solution is posted separately to prevent spoilers.
-Try at least thinking it through before peaking!
+Try at least thinking it through before peeking!

 [Solving the "Drunken Walk" problem with iterators](http://braythwayt.com/2013/02/18/drunken-walk-solution.html).